mohaminemed/LLMGooAQ/README.md

 ```

-Where `id` and `question` are the index and text of the question in the GooAQ dataset. `context` refers to the general context or domain of the question, and lines with different LLM names such as `alpaca-13b` show the answers we obtained using inference with each LLM.
+Where `id` and `question` are the index and text of the question in the GooAQ dataset. `context` refers to the general context or domain of the question, and lines with different LLM names such as `alpaca-13b` show the answers we obtained using inference with the LLM.

 **How to Use**